UPDATE from the author – 27 June 2018

 Outdated diagnostic terminology is included in the Clinical Practice Guidelines, not the current, approved nomenclature of Fetal Alcohol Spectrum Disorder, with two sub-categories FASD with three Sentinel Facial Features and FASD with less than three Sentinel Facial Features.
 Health professionals reading the two guidelines may well be confused and may – not unreasonably – assume that the Clinical Practice Guidelines published in 2018, supersede the FASD Guide published in 2016.

 The Clinical Practice Guidelines were published by the Australian Government Department of Health, which also funded the development of the Australian Guide to the Diagnosis of FASD.
-The Department of Health has also funded a number of other research and practice initiatives in relation to alcohol in pregnancy and FASD over the past nine years, but of course, the Clinical Practice Guidelines do not benefit from inclusion of the results of any of these initiatives.
+The Department of Health has also funded a number of other research and practice initiatives in relation to alcohol in pregnancy and FASD over the past nine years, but of course, the Clinical Practice Guidelines do not benefit from the inclusion of the results of any of these initiatives.

 Furthermore, considerable work is being conducted across Australia (some of it also funded by the Department of Health) to educate health professionals about the FASD Guide and the use of AUDIT-C, and eLearning modules have been developed to assist in this education and training.
 In the Foreword to the Clinical Practice Guidelines, it is noted that the Department of Health is also funding the development of health professional and consumer aids to assist in the uptake of the Clinical Practice Guidelines.
 This may lead to further confusion.